szymonlipinski/crunchdb-kata/IMPLEMENTATION.rst

 I've generated 10,005 jsonl files.
 The size of the directory is 1018MB.

-Loading files with `make acquire` took 22s.
+Loading the files to MongoDB with ``make acquire`` took about 22s.

-Loading the storage with `make storage` took about 340s.
+Loading the data form the MongoDB to the storage with ``make storage`` took about 340s.

 The storage files sizes are: